 Two new bridges will need to be constructed to enable greenway users to safely and efficiently cross Interstate 96 and the I-96 Davison Connector.
-To ensure an efficient bridge design-and to accommodate the limited space across the entire crossing area-the separated bike and pedestrian paths leading to the bridges will transition to a shared-use path along I-96 and the Davison Connector provide a prime opportunity to highlight the identity of the Joe Louis Greenway on bridges.
+To ensure an efficient bridge design-and to accommodate the limited space across the entire crossing area-the separated bike and pedestrian paths leading to the bridges will transition to a shared-use path

+The high volumes of daily traffic traveling along I-96 and the Davison Connector provide a prime opportunity to highlight the identity of the Joe Louis Greenway on bridges.
 Designed to be iconic and innovative, the bridges will enhance recognition of the greenway and its important role in the development of non-motorized infrastructure in Detroit.